 Evidence that proves fault in an auto wreck can take as many forms as the different causes of crashes themselves.
 From cell phone records and breathalyzer results to accident reports and surveillance footage, every angle will need to be considered and exhausted.

 These are just a few of the factors that will need to be investigated:

 Dangerous road conditions

 Injuries Affect Car Accident Settlement Amounts

 While they aren’t the only factor, the injuries you sustained in the accident will have a significant impact on how much compensation you could be eligible for.
 The medical care you’ll need, how long you’ll be unable to work, and how your standard of living will be affected will all be determined by your injuries.

-A Scottsdale car accident lawyer from our office can work in tandem with your healthcare team to arrive at a full assessment of what the cost of your required care will be.
+Our Scottsdale car accident lawyer can work in tandem with your healthcare team to arrive at a full assessment of what the cost of your required care will be.
 These are just a few examples of different crash injuries and what their care and consequences might entail:

 Traumatic Brain Injuries (TBI) – Whether you suffered a concussion or a contusion, a TBI can leave you completely unable to work and negatively impact your personal relationships.
 Your mental faculties can be greatly reduced, and the effects could even be permanent.

 Spine Injuries – A back injury could easily involve chronic pain or even full or partial paralysis.
 This will obviously result in the need for ongoing medical care, mobility aids, and modifications made to your home and vehicle.